 It can be expensive, but having a heat pump installed by a qualified professional is an expense you won't regret.
 Installation costs vary considerably depending on the type of heat pump you choose, and can be as much as double!

-- The reduced VAT rate of 5.5 % VAT: certain energy renovation work, including the installation of a heat pump, can benefit from a reduced VAT rate of 5.5 %.
+• The reduced VAT rate of 5.5 % VAT: certain energy renovation work, including the installation of a heat pump, can benefit from a reduced VAT rate of 5.5 %.

 Heat pump for an 80 m² house: what you need to know

-For a house of 80 m² :
+For an 80 m² house :

-- Air to air heat pump The average cost is approximately €3,650, with a price range of €1,450 to €8,800, including installation;
+• Air-to-air heat pump The average cost is around €3,650, with a price range from €1,450 to €8,800, including installation;

-- Air to water heat pump The average cost is between €6,500 and €9,000, excluding installation costs, which can vary from €1,500 to €3,000;
+• Air-to-water heat pump The average cost is between €6,500 and €9,000, excluding installation costs, which can vary from €1,500 to €3,000;

-- Water-to-water heat pump The average cost is approximately €11,100, with a price range of €9,000 to €16,000, including installation;
+• Water-to-water heat pump The average cost is around €11,100, with a price range from €9,000 to €16,000, including installation;

-- Geothermal heat pump The cost varies between 20 000 and 40 000 €, including installation.
+• Geothermal heat pump costing between €20,000 and €40,000, including installation.